A parameterized solution to the simultaneous stabilization problem: Simultaneous stabilization problem

 To solve this problem we first collect some results based on the work of Ghosh \cite{Ghosh,Ghosh2}.
 To this end we first consider a special case: Given a pair of distict plants represented by coprime factorizations

-where $x_{i}(s), y_{i}(s) \in H $, find a proper compensator which can stabilize $p_0$ and $p_1$ simultaneously.
+where $x_{i}(s), y_{i}(s) \in H $ and $y_{i}(s)$ is proper but not strictly proper, find a proper compensator which can stabilize $p_0$ and $p_1$ simultaneously.
 Let $J$ be set of multiplicative units in $H$.
 That is, an element $u$ of $H$ is a multiplicative unit if there exists $v$ in $H$ such that $vu=uv=1$.
 Moreover, let $\mathbb{C^+}$ be closed right half of the complex plane including infinity.

 \begin{proposition} The pair of distinct plants $p_0,p_1$ is simultaneously stabilized by a proper compensator if and only if there exists $\Delta_{0}(s), \Delta_{1}(s) \in J$, such that the following holds.